lucendio/btfsdl/README.md

 +   support magnet links (not only torrent files)
 +   check for version of files loaded from IPredator
 +   write the core logic in *golang*
++   eventually moving from ubuntu to debian

 ### Known issues

 +   from time to time the provisioning might be broken, depending on the mood of the ubuntu package servers.
-My guess, it's the vagrant box or because we are using an older of *ubuntu*.
+My guess, it's the vagrant box or because an older version of *ubuntu* is used (and that's because 16.04 is still not working well will virtualbox 5.x).
     So there is room for improvements ;)